Frontiers Planet Prize

 7. Compliance

-8.4 If materials or documents are subject to moral rights or third-party rights (including intellectual property rights or rights of natural persons on their image and voice), each Recipient must ensure that it complies with its obligations under these conditions (in particular, by obtaining the necessary licenses and authorizations from the rights holders concerned).
+8.4 If materials or documents are subject to moral rights or third-party rights (including intellectual property rights or rights of natural persons on their image and voice), the Recipient must ensure that it complies with its obligations under these conditions (in particular, by obtaining the necessary licenses and authorizations from the rights holders concerned).

 8. Intellectual property rights, publications